How cannabis affects the immune system

 Potential benefits and harms

 Interestingly, in spite of the data from animal studies, early double-blind, placebo-controlled human studies found no immunological alterations observed with THC use.
-Later though, some immunosuppressive effects were found in the human research.
+Later though, some immunosuppressive effects and immunomodulatory effects were found in the human research.
 Notably though, in the same study, this effect reversed in two patients who had long term exposure to cannabis.
-So it’s possible that the long term effects of cannabis may differ from acute use when it comes to immune response.
+So it’s possible that the long term effects of cannabis and cannabinoids for inflammation may differ from acute use when it comes to immune response.

-Still, while researchers have found immune differences in humans from cannabis use, they haven’t confirmed that these alterations make cannabis users more susceptible to infection.
+Still, while researchers have found immune differences in humans from cannabis use, they haven’t confirmed that these alterations make CBD oil for autoimmune disease or cannabis users more susceptible to infection

 So, while in some ways cannabinoids show promise for treating viral infections (such as reducing sepsis), they can also pose risks like suppressing needed immune responses.

 Researchers report that cannabinoids do have potential as treatments for infectious disease but say we need much more research to learn exactly how to use them in a way that ensures they are helping and not hurting our chances against an infection.
+While cannabinoids for inflammation and CBD oil for autoimmune diseases might show promise, further research is required.
 Until more research is done, we really can’t say for sure.

 This article was originally published on The Cannigma, and shared here with permission.